rayjon/nomo50/README.md

 - **1991**

-  Cab driver Rodney King is struck over 50 times by baton wielding officers of the LAPD and publicized to a wide television audiences.
-The police officers involved were acquitted of all charges.
+  Cab driver Rodney King is struck over 50 times by baton wielding officers of the LAPD and publicized to television audiences nation wide.
+The police officers involved were acquitted of all charges spurring massive rebillions in Los Angeles.

   In response, the Christopher Commission is enacted to investigate the LAPD for corruption.
-The commissions findings include “There is a significant number of officers in the LAPD who repetitively use excessive force against the public and persistently ignore the written guidelines of the department regarding force.”
+The commission's major findings include that “there is a significant number of officers in the LAPD who repetitively use excessive force against the public and persistently ignore the written guidelines of the department regarding force.”

 - **1993**